polar-app/polar-app/content/blog/2021-02-08-Review-The-15-Best-Anki-Add-Ons-To-Boost-Your-College-Performance-In-2021.md

 ### 1.  <a href="https://ankiweb.net/shared/info/1496166067" target="_blank">Night mode</a>

-The history of night modes can be traced back to Windows Phone 7.
+The history of night modes can be traced back to the Windows Phone 7.
 The feature was added to the now-dead OS to reduce battery consumption as entirely black pixels didn't emit any light on OLED screens.
 Since then, night mode as a feature in apps and software has come a long way.

-It's one of the best Anki add-ons for students as they can recharge their deck review (even at night) by modifying Anki to having an all-black background.
+It's one of the best Anki add-ons for students as they can boost their deck review (even at night) by modifying Anki to having an all-black background.
 The add-on gives you the option to automatically (timer) or manually turn on the night mode.
 You can even invert colors of images or latex formulas and define custom color substitution rules.

 <img class="img-fluid" src="https://i.imgur.com/iYpCcwV.png">